jbmiller10/transcribrr/README.md

 ## Features

 - **Local Transcription**: Fast and accurate transcription using `whisperx` with optional speaker detection.
+  - Alternatively, you may opt to use the OpenAI Whisper API.
-- **GPT-4 Processing**: Use OpenAI's GPT-4 for text processing, summarization, and refinement.
+- **GPT Processing**: Use OpenAI's GPT models for text processing, summarization, and refinement.
 - **Transcription Management**: Adjust quality settings, manage preset prompts, and customize GPT processing parameters.
 - **Multiple Input Options**: Support for local files, YouTube URLs, or direct recordings.